Skip to content

 Hanley, Caroline, Kathryn Howell, and Benjamin Teresa.
 2024.
 “Power in the Court: Legal Argumentation and the Hierarchy of Credibility in Eviction Hearings.”
 Socius v10.

 Hanley, Caroline and Enobong Hannah Branch.
 2024.
 “Essential Workers in the United States: An Intersectional Perspective.”
-Research in the Sociology of Work v36 (special issue “Essentiality of Work” edited by Rick Delbridge, Markus Helfen, Andi Pekarek, and Gretchen Purser)
+Research in the Sociology of Work (special issue “Essentiality of Work” edited by Rick Delbridge, Markus Helfen, Andi Pekarek, and Gretchen Purser) v.36:109-141.

 Hanley, Caroline and Enobong Hannah Branch.
 2023.
 “Insecure Employment Relations in the Post-Civil Rights Period: The Persistence of Racial and Gender Gaps in Hourly Employment.Issues in Race and Society 11 (Spring):215-258.